ramabht/Barriers_to_HGT/README.md

 # Barriers_to_HGT
-This repository describes the analysis performed on fitness data for Salmonella mutants post HGT event.
+This repository describes the analysis performed on fitness data for Salmonella mutants in infection relevant environments.

 # Publication:
 Evolutionary barriers to horizontal gene transfer in macrophage associated Salmonella